Program Policies

 10.6.5 Students will be guaranteed supervision in a student teaching placement within 20 miles from 色中色 providing that 色中色 has a valid Affiliation Agreement on file and the candidate is accepted by said district.

-10.6.6 Student teachers may not be placed in a district where a relative is employed (teacher, administrator, staff, etc.).
+10.6.6 Student teachers may not be placed in a district or school where a relative is employed (teacher, administrator, staff, etc.).
+Students must disclose all relatives working in a district or school on the student teaching application.

 10.6.7 Students may be removed from a student teaching placement at any time at the discretion of their host site and/or the Single Subject Credential Program.
 If removal occurs due to "demonstrated behavior so contrary to the profession for which the student is preparing as to render her/him unfit for the profession," the student may be immediately administratively disqualified from the Single Subject Credential Program (Academic Senate Policy 09-06).